Mexican, Pulled Pork Chimichanga

 - Place on kitchen roll to soak up excess oil.

 - Check rice.
-When cooked, remove lid, leave to cool a little, remove whole spices and stir through roughly chopped cilantro (hold a little back for garnish).
+When cooked, remove lid, leave to cool a little, remove whole spices and stir through roughly chopped coriander (hold a little back for garnish).

 - Serve crispy chimichangas on bed of rice, topped with spicy tomato sauce and a dollop of sour cream.

-- If making guacamole, mash ripe avocado in a bowl then add roughly chopped cilantro, lime juice, red onion and a little salt and pepper.
+- If making guacamole, mash ripe avocado in a bowl then add roughly chopped coriander, lime juice, red onion and a little salt and pepper.